KratosMultiphysics/Kratos/INSTALL.md

 `PYTHON_EXECUTABLE`

-Path to the python executable that Kratos will use.
+Path to the python executable that *Kratos* will use.
 We recommend that you manually set this in case you have multiple versions of python in the system.
-Ubuntu users need to be extra careful with this as default versions tends to be Python2, while Kratos is preferably compiled with Python3
+*Ubuntu* users need to be extra careful with this as default versions tends to be Python2, while *Kratos* is compiled with Python3

 `BOOST_ROOT`

 Don't use this unless you have problems during the compilation.
-Path to boost root directory, set it if you downloaded but without using apt-get.
+Path to boost root directory, set it if you downloaded but without using `apt-get`.

 ## Configuration scripts examples